Discovery+ is the streaming TV home for fans of shows like 90 Day Fiancé, Flip or Flop, Fixer Upper and Gold Rush.

 3. Does Discovery+ Offer Live TV?

 Discovery+ includes library content and exclusive original series, not live TV from its family of networks.
-You’ll need a cable, satellite or live TV subscription to watch shows as they premiere.
+You’ll need a cable, satellite or live TV subscription to watch some shows as they premiere.

 “The vast majority of our linear content will stay on linear and will only be on Discovery+ at a later time after the end of the season.”Gunnar Wiedenfels, Discovery CFO